MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/ddmrp-buffer-profile-and-levels.md

 ## Implement buffers in Supply Chain Management

 This section describes how to implement your buffer zone strategy in Supply Chain Management.
-It assumes that you have already done the analyses and calculations outlined in the first half of this article.
+It assumes that you've already done the analyses and calculations outlined in the first half of this article.

 ### <a name="set-up-buffers"></a>Set up buffers for a decoupling point item